danwing/cidfi/draft-wing-cidfi.md

 flow shows an initial QUIC handshake for simplicity (steps 1 and 7) but because of QUIC connection migration ({{Section 9 of QUIC}}) the QUIC messages might appear later.

 > Also, "Map DCID=xyz as high importance" refers to a CID chosen by
+> the client (for traffic destined towards the client) and not
-> the client not the DCID used by the client to communicate with
+> the DCID used by the client to communicate with the server.
-> the server.

-The short header's Destination Connection ID (DCID) can be 0 bytes or as short as 8 bits, so multiple QUIC clients are likely to use the same incoming Destination CID on their own UDP 4-tuple.
-The STUN Indication message allows the CIDFI network element to distinguish each QUIC client's UDP 4-tuple.
+The short header's Destination Connection ID (DCID) can be 0 bytes or as short as 8 bits, so multiple QUIC clients on the same host or on different hosts behind a NAT are likely to use the same incoming Destination CID on their own UDP 4-tuple (Birthday Paradox).
+The STUN Indication message allows the CIDFI network element to distinguish each QUIC client's UDP 4-tuple -- both between hosts and between QUIC+CIDFI implementations on the same host (implemented within an application).

-Because multiple QUIC clients may use the same incoming Destination CID on their own UDP 4-tuple, the STUN Indication message allows a CNE to distinguish each QUIC client's UDP 4-tuple.

 To reduce CIDFI setup time the client STUN Indication MAY be sent at the same time as it establishes connection with the QUIC server.